 Give it a label and name.
 The name will be used later in our Custom Settings, in order for our Chat app to know which credentials and endpoint to use to communicate with our backend.

 This is also where you enter the credentials and endpoint you received earlier.
 From Authentication section, choose Named Principal as the Identity Type, Password Authentication as Authentication Protocol, and then enter the username and password.
 For the endpoint's URL, unless instructed otherwise, you would normally use https://golinguist.com/linguistnow/resources.

 Click "Save" to save the new named credential.

 Before using Language I/O Article Translation for Salesforce, you must create a org-wide default custom setting named Language I/O Articles Settings.

 From Setup/Custom Settings, click on Manage to the left of Language I/O Articles Settings.

 Create "New" at the root level to creat a new Default Organization Level value.
 If you are upgrading from a previous version, click "Edit".

 The following figure shows a basic configuration.
 Named Credential should match the name of the Named Credential created earlier.
-Enter the label of the queue where all translation drafts are saved.
+Enter the API Name of the queues where all translation drafts and completed translations are saved.